Does my Cane Corso have separation anxiety?

 Make a distraction to the triggers.
 Make a comfortable position for your dog when he reacts to the trigger.
 If it's a keychain, pet him; if it's your suit, feed your dog wearing it, etc.

 Train and practice independence.
 Train your dog command place, where place can be a towel or blanket, and it must be far from you at least few steps.
-When He finishes command, reward him with his favorite snack.
-He must realize that his spot is a towel, not a space next to you.
-Then you can leave him alone with his towel, and you won't have a problem.
+When He finishes the command, reward him with his favorite snack.
+He must realize that his spot is a towel, not a space beside you.
+Then you can leave him alone with his towel, and you won’t have a problem.

 What else could it be?